BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ---
 title: Fields
 menuTitle: Fields
 category: API
 position: 8
 ---

 Field is basically the model attribute representation.

+## Declaration

 Each Field generally extends the `Binaryk\LaravelRestify\Fields\Field` class from the Laravel Restify.
-This class ships a variety of mutators, interceptors, validators chaining methods you can use for defining your attribute.
+This class ships a fluent API for a variety of mutators, interceptors and validators.

 To add a field to a repository, we can simply add it to the repository's fields method.
 Typically, fields may be created using their static `new` or `make` method.
 These methods accept the underlying database column as argument: